m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 "happy path" with error handling.
 Best of all our errors are just values, so they're guaranteed to refactor correctly - and if not, the compiler will catch us.

+I follow a similar set of rules regarding exceptions:

+ 1. Never `throw`
+ 2. Where possible, don't call a method that might throw (e.g. use `.headOption` on a `List` instead of `.head` - [wartremover](https://github.com/puffnfresh/wartremover) can enforce this)
+ 3. When using a library that might throw, wrap it with the `catching` construct

 [1] It's aliased as `Disjunction`, but aliases have their own issues e.g. they don't show up in type errors.